 Discover Real-Time Updates from Our Market Data Results

 Extension amendments and ROFR clauses: The sale of most of the towers previously owned by AT&T, T-Mobile and Verizon to the large public strategic tower companies created a furious ‘amendment and extension’ initiative by the tower companies that continues today.
 This initiative centers on an attempt to lock up the rent on leases that would expire in the near future and remove the possibility of the property owner negotiating a higher rent at lease expiration.
-Just as importantly, your new tower company tenant is very interested in obtaining Right of First Refusal (ROFR) clauses in leases that did not previously have them.
+Just as importantly, if not more so, the tower owner / tenant is very interested in obtaining Right of First Refusal (ROFR) clauses in leases that did not previously have them.
 This is done to prevent other firms from purchasing the leases and, in turn, looking to increase their rents.
-We strongly suggest that sellers contact TCA if they are being pressed to sign extensions or amendments with ANY tenant.
+We strongly suggest that sellers contact TCA if they are being pressed to sign extensions or amendments with ANY tenant - especially if they are looking to insert a Right of First Refusal.

-Having a ROFR in a lease with a tower company tenant reduces the value of your lease because it also reduces the number of firms willing to make an offer to purchase it – leaving mostly the ‘straw’ buyers to make offers.
-ROFR’s in carrier leases are much less of a concern as carriers often do not have the capital to exercise their ROFR rights.
+Having a ROFR in a lease with a tenant reduces the value of your lease because it also reduces the number of firms willing to make an offer to purchase it – leaving mostly the brokers or buyers that are connected with your tenant to make offers.
+While ROFR’s in carrier leases have historically been less of a concern as carriers often do not have the capital to exercise their ROFR rights, that is changing.

 Offers to share in the rent from additional tenants are usually part of the offered structure, with 50/50 having become a common sharing arrangement.
 While many sellers ARE interested in having additional revenue put on their property that they can benefit from, TCA cautions sellers that any sale structured with the promise of additional rent down the road needs to be carefully reviewed.
-Financial buyers have no ability to bring tenants at all and, in reality, employ no one to do any marketing and the larger tower companies, with tens of thousands of sites across the U.S., almost always have their towers nearby that would be much more profitable for them to place another tenant on vs. your rooftop.
-If you are seeking additional revenue, consider selling to a more nimble strategic buyer with fewer locations near your property.
+Promises to bring a tenant to a tower the buyer doesn't own are worthless (and in our opinion, unethical).

 T-Mobile Consent Requirements – If a property owner ever wants to monetize their lease either for additional working capital or to de-risk the possibility of losing the revenue in any de-commissioning, etc., due to mergers among the carriers, we strongly recommend you find a way to eliminate any ‘consent to assign’ or ‘consent to sell’ from a T-Mobile lease.
 Removing it is NOT possible once the lease is established (why would they?), but if you are negotiating a new T-Mobile lease, it would very much benefit you to strike any such language.
 While T-Mobile has no history of purchasing their own leases back, our understanding is that they will only consent to a sale if the buyer gives them a sizable reduction in their rent and agrees to make it difficult to impossible for them to re-sell or re-finance the lease as part of their own portfolios.
 This results in much lower prices or, worse yet, a complete inability of the better-capitalized buyers to make an offer on your lease at all.